Covid: why cough persists after illness and what to do against it

 – Developing new symptoms, such as fever, chest pain, racing heart, or worsening shortness of breath.

-Other potentially serious illnesses can cause a chronic cough, including heart failure and lung cancer; therefore, if you have any doubts about the cause of the cough, seek medical help.
+Other potentially serious illnesses can cause chronic coughing, including heart failure and lung cancer; therefore, if you have any doubts about the cause of the cough, seek medical help.

 What is the evidence on ways to improve coughing?